Entry-Level Writing Requirement

 - 6 or above on an International Baccalaureate Standard Level English A: Language and Literature exam; or

-- Satisfactory score on the UC Analytical Writing Placement Exam
+- Satisfactory score on the UCR Analytical Writing Placement Exam

 - The requirement can also be met by earning a grade of C or higher in a transferable English composition course offered by a college or university.